OpenModelica/OpenModelica/OMPlot/README.txt

   OR
   - Load the file OMPlotGUI/OMPlotLib.pro in Qt Creator IDE.
 Qt Creator is included in Qt SDK.
   - Build and run the project.
-  - Copy qwt5.dll and qwtd5.dll from c:/OMDev/qwt-5.2.1-mingw/lib to /location-where-OMPlot.exe-is-created.
+  - Copy qwt.dll and qwtd.dll from c:/OMDev/qwt-6.1.0-mingw/lib to /location-where-OMPlot.exe-is-created.

 Linux
 ------------------------------